GDGVienna/droidcon-at-site/app/diversity.md

 #### Small Steps

 These are small steps and we will continuously measure and review the situation.
-And if you have specific ideas how we can make droidcon Vienna even more inclusive then please let us know via [diversity@droidcon.at](mailto:diversity@droidcon.at)!
+And if you have specific ideas how we can make droidcon Vienna even more inclusive then please let us know via [team@droidcon.at](mailto:team@droidcon.at)!
 <img class="img-responsive feature-image" src="{{ site.baseurl }}/img/posts/diversity2.jpg" style="display:none">